MadJavaProgramming/ExtraChallenges/UnitTestingPractice/readme.txt

 Your goal is to write unit tests to prove the following classes work correctly.

 1. SubStringPractice.
-Write your unit tests in TestSubStringPractice. (.5 point)
+Write your unit tests in TestSubStringPractice.
 2. NumberChallenge1.
 Write your unit tests in TestNumberChallenge1.
-(1 point)
 3. NumberChallenge2.
 Fix NumberChallenge2 so that it works according to the method comments.
 Write your unit tests in TestNumberChallenge2.
-(1.5 points)
 4. NumberChallenge3.
 Complete NumberChallenge3 so that it works according to the method comments.
 Write your unit tests in TestNumberChallenge3.
-(2 points)

 Tips: